-- Sometimes, when you get your vaccination shot, you will have to pay the entire cost for both the vaccine medication and for getting the vaccination shot.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccination shot, you will pay only your share of the cost.
+- Sometimes, when you get your vaccine, you will have to pay the entire cost for both the vaccine medication and for getting the vaccine.
+You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine medication or the vaccine, you will pay only your share of the cost.

-To show how this works, here are three common ways you might get a vaccination shot.
+To show how this works, here are three common ways you might get a vaccine.